playsignage/nodebb-plugin-seo-deduplicate/README.md

 # Then enable the plugin via admin panel
 ```

 To see if it works, go to any public page of your forum and add query parameter to the url E.g. https://community.example.com/user/foobar?hello=world .
 Then, open up page source.
 Without this plugin, you would see the query parameter in both canonical meta and og:url.
-With the plugin, the query paramaters will be there.
+With the plugin, the query paramaters won't be there.